-A new play by Mike Kenny, created from the testimonies of the Medomsley boys.
+A new play written by Mike Kenny, created from a story by Jimmy Coffey and the testimonies of the other Medomsley boys.
 Directed by Jenny Sealey.

 A Graeae production in association with Live Theatre.